21 Key Digital Marketing KPIs & Metrics to Track in 2023

 You cannot improve what you don’t measure.
 The best way to see how your marketing campaigns are performing is to check on your main KPIs and metrics.
 But where should your marketing efforts and resources be directed?

 Numerous digital marketers depend on marketing KPIs to make more informed decisions and evaluate their marketing data.
 Find out which digital marketing KPIs agencies benefit from the most, the best ways to track them and why it is important.

 Key performance indicators are telling account-based marketing agencies and other types of agencies how their clients’ businesses are doing and how their effective marketing initiatives benefit the company’s bottom line.

 By setting KPIs, marketing agencies can ensure they achieve their goals.
 Same KPIs can also give insight into whether or not a strategy is effective.
 If the strategy is ineffective, the same KPIs can guide you in the direction and show you why it is not working and what needs optimizing.

 When marketing agencies set KPIs for each phase of their digital marketing campaigns and measure them regularly, they’ll be able to see what’s working and adjust their approach.

 Specific KPIs allow marketers to see different things.
 Some will provide insights into how you’re driving new conversions, some into how your engagements with the clients’ audiences are going and some - how well you generate website traffic.

-If you want to track your marketing KPIs effectively, there are more ways than one.
+If you want to track marketing KPIs effectively, there are more ways than one.
 Here are some of the most popular choices.

 For decades, manual reporting was the only way marketing agencies could generate reports.